 CONNECTION: Connect the Pink/Black wire directly any output which gives a Negative pulse.
-If using the 850i with the GPS2000, connect the Pink/Black wire to the GPS2000 Pink accessory output wire.
+If using the 850ie with another device such as a telematics tracking system, connect the Pink/Black wire to the device's accessory output wire.

 Secondary Connections - 8-Pin Connector